learn-co-curriculum/react-hooks-import-export/README.md

 export default howManyParks;
 ```

-This enables us to use `import` to make use of that function elsewhere:
+Once we've exported the variable, we can use the `import` keyword access that
+variable in another file:

 ```jsx
 // src/ColoradoStateParks.js